1897-99

 1959

-By 1959, the club had firmly established itself as the most successful team in the city, prompting the playing side to turn professional that same year.
+Headington United had firmly established itself as the most successful team in the city, prompting the playing side to turn professional in 1959.